andreivaino/fsm_plugin/public/README.md

-Anything in this folder runs client side.
+Anything in this folder runs client side!